codefellows/data-structures-and-algorithms/python/README.md

     - i.e. For a challenge named 'find_maximum_value', create the folder:`code_challenges/find_maximum_value`
   - Code Challenge Implementation
     - Each code challenge requires a function be written, for example "find maximum value"
-    - Name the actual challenge file with the name of the challenge, in `snake-case`
+    - Name the actual challenge file with the name of the challenge, in `snake_case`
       - i.e. `find_maximum_value.py`
     - Reminder: Your challenge file will then need to require the data structure you're using to implement
       - i.e. `from linked_list.linked_list import LinkedList`